fusioncharts/dev_centre_docs/getting-started/java/add-drill-down-using-java.md

                 For the data string method, dataformat takes JSON and datasource takes the value of the unique identifier that refers to the data embedded inside the linkeddata array in the parent data source.
-So the Country drill-down links will get generated as newchart-json-IND, newchart-json-CHN ...
+So the Country drill down  links will get generated as newchart-json-IND, newchart-json-CHN ...
             */
                 Map<String, String> lv = new HashMap<String, String>();